Death of Michael Jackson: Media coverage and internet activity

 According to an analysis released by the Global Language Monitor (GLM), 72 hours after his death, Jackson became the ninth-most-covered news item in global print and electronic media.
-For the Internet and social media, Jackson was number two, behind the election of President Barack Obama.
-Commentators discussed Jackson's work and his "profoundly tragic figure".
-Le Figaro columnist Yann Moix said that although Jackson, like his moonwalk dance move, lived life in reverse, the world at his death shed "identical and universal tears".
+For the Internet and social media, he ranked second, behind the election of President Barack Obama.
+Commentators discussed Jackson's work and described his "profoundly tragic figure".
+Le Figaro columnist Yann Moix wrote that although Jackson, like his moonwalk dance move, lived life in reverse, the world at his death shed "identical and universal tears".

 A Pew Research Center survey found that two-thirds of Americans believed the coverage of Jackson's death was excessive, while 3 percent felt it was insufficient.
-In the UK, the BBC received over 700 complaints from viewers who thought his death dominated the news.
-On June 29, American conservative commentator Rush Limbaugh said the coverage was a "horrible disgrace" and lent his support to activist-ministers Jesse Jackson and Al Sharpton, who were fighting to stem the press' speculation about what caused the death.
-Other conservatives, including commentator Bill O'Reilly and Congressman Peter T. King, also disapproved the receiving of the media attention about Jackson's death.
-Meanwhile, Hugo Chávez, the President of Venezuela, called the pop star's death some "lamentable news", but criticized CNN for covering the death more heavily than the Honduran coup d'état.
+In the UK, the BBC received more than 700 complaints from viewers who felt the news had been dominated by coverage of his death.
+On June 29, American conservative commentator Rush Limbaugh said the coverage was a "horrible disgrace" and expressed support for activist-ministers Jesse Jackson and Al Sharpton, who were attempting to stem speculation about the cause of death.
+Other conservatives, including commentator Bill O'Reilly and Congressman Peter T. King, also criticized the level of media attention.
+Venezuelan President Hugo Chávez called Jackson's death "lamentable news", but criticized CNN for covering it more heavily than the Honduran coup d'état.

-In 2009, Jackson's family paid social media marketing company uSocial.net to increase the numbers of followers on Jackson's Twitter profile.
-According to the New York Daily News, uSocial was contracted to deliver 25,000 followers to the account.
+In 2009, Jackson's family hired the social media marketing company uSocial.net to increase the number of followers on Jackson's Twitter profile.
+According to the New York Daily News, uSocial was contracted to deliver 25,000 followers.

 Grief

 Jackson's star on the Hollywood Walk of Fame became a focal point for public grief.

 News of Jackson's death triggered an outpouring of grief around the world.
-Fans gathered outside the UCLA Medical Center, Neverland Ranch, his Holmby Hills home, the Hayvenhurst Jackson family home in Encino, the Apollo Theater in New York, and at Hitsville U.S.A., the old Motown headquarters in Detroit where Jackson's career began, now the Motown Museum.
+Fans gathered outside the UCLA Medical Center, Neverland Ranch, his Holmby Hills home, the Hayvenhurst family home in Encino, the Apollo Theater in New York, and at Hitsville U.S.A., the former Motown headquarters in Detroit where Jackson's career began, now the Motown Museum.
 Streets around the hospital were blocked off.
 A small crowd, including the city's mayor, gathered outside Jackson's childhood home in Gary, where the flag on city hall was flown at half-staff in his honor.
-Fans in Hollywood initially gathered around the Walk of Fame star of another Michael Jackson, as they were unable to access Jackson's star, which had been temporarily covered by equipment in place for the Brüno film premiere.
-Grieving fans and memorial tributes relocated from the talk radio host's star the next day.
+Fans in Hollywood initially gathered around the Walk of Fame star belonging to radio host Michael Jackson, as the singer's star had been temporarily covered by equipment for the Brüno film premiere.
+Grieving fans and memorial tributes were relocated from the talk radio host's star the following day.

 From Odessa to Brussels, and beyond, fans held their own memorial gatherings.
 US President Barack Obama sent a letter of condolence to the Jackson family, and the House of Representatives observed a moment of silence.
-Obama later stated that Jackson "will go down in history as one of our greatest entertainers".
+Obama later said that Jackson "will go down in history as one of our greatest entertainers".
 Former South African President Nelson Mandela said that Jackson's loss would be felt worldwide.